Millicent Unplugged: A Virtual Panel Discussion Series

 6pm – 7pm, Virtual Program

-Register for this virtual discussion
+See the recording of this virtual discussion

 With a minimum of binding agent, pastels are the closest medium to pure pigment that an artist can employ in the creative process of painting.
 Most often emerging from a substrate of textured paper, the unique vibrancy of pastel artistry has stood the test of time from Leonardo da Vinci to Edgar Degas and beyond to encompass contemporary arts in New Mexico.
 New Mexico is home to the Pastel Society of New Mexico, a chapter of the National Pastel Society.
 The Pastel Society of New Mexico, and Millicent Rogers Museum are pleased to invite you to an informal conversation with regional pastel artists as part of Enchanted Colors currently on exhibit at the museum through June 2, 2024.
 View the show catalogue here.
 Guest artists for this conversation include pastel artists Nicholas Tesluk, Nancy Silvia, Marilyn Drake, Sandy Marvin, and Clare Scott.